MS-102 Data Architecture: The Brutal Truth About Where Data Lives

 Mini-Lab: Trace Data the Admin Way (10 Minutes)

-Understanding the theory is the first step, but the SC-900 to MS-102 Transition: Data Architecture only truly clicks when you see the backend storage in action.
+This mini-lab is designed to help you visualize MS-102 Data Architecture by tracing a file from the Teams UI to its actual back-end storage location.
 In the SC-900 mindset, you might simply see a file in a chat; however, to think like an MS-102 administrator, you must be able to trace that file to its actual physical “home.”

 Perform this 10-minute trace to verify your understanding of how workloads connect